Thanksgiving in Playa Del Carmen

 Mexico is so close to the United States and holidays cross the boarder freely (just think of Cinco De Mayo and how popular that is north of the boarder).
 American Thanksgiving is much more popular in Playa Del Carmen then Canadian Thanksgiving, but everyone can celebrate together, after all it is about being thankful and each year more and more places serve up a traditional meal.

-Other restaurants to check out are La Casa Del Agua, Lucky Luciano, Off the Vine and the new restaurant Nips which is in the new Cacao building on 5th Avenue and 30th Street.
+Other restaurants to check out are Lucky Luciano and Off the Vine.
 Even some other places get in the spirit and just offer a drink promotion.